Bletchley Remodelling, West Coast Main Line

-UTX 'S can always be a little awkward, especially when the launch shaft is in a green zone working area and the exit shaft is in red zone working.
+Under track crossings (UTX 'S) can always be a little awkward, especially when the launch shaft is in a green zone working area and the exit shaft is in red zone working.
 Traditional Guided Auger Boring (GAB) & Micro Tunnelling requires access at both launch and reception shafts whereas our ‘single axis’ system doesn't.
 This technology eradicates the requirement for expensive shafts, lifting, dewatering and attendances that would usually be required on the reception side during a standard GAB process.

 We were first approached about this project in early 2012.
 Once we explained that our approach would be different from the norm, the client was hooked.

 The first UTX was straight across the west coast main line, just north of Bletchley station.
 This was executed from a 6.0 metre x 3.0 metre shaft located in an area that used to be a cattle loading platform.
 This enabled us to use 3 metre steel cases and install a 610mm steel sleeve some 65 metres.
 The ground formation consisted of stiff clays and gravel lenses; our BPU800 made light work of this and the installation took five days including mobilization and demobilization.

 After completing the steel sleeve installation, we returned to site after the reception chamber was installed.
 We then supplied, butt-fused and installed 4 x 160mm PE ducts and 8 x110mm PE ducts.